Find your perfect value college

 - get to know one another through social media

 (Check out: Are Online Degrees a Good Investment?)

-As a rule of thumb, core courses and upper-division undergraduate courses may be preferable on-campus, since they are foundational and undergraduate students are still getting their sea legs, so to speak.
+As a rule of thumb, core courses and upper-division undergraduate courses may be preferable on-campus, since they are foundational.
+Undergraduate students are still getting their sea legs, so to speak.
 Undergraduate students may need the guidance and group motivation they get from residential programs.
-Most students feel more comfortable taking graduate courses online, since they already have the basics down and usually have more maturity and motivation than undergraduates.
-A residential graduate program does still have one advantage over online, however; networking is much more effective in person, and networking can be instrumental to finding employment after graduation.
+Most students feel more comfortable taking graduate courses online.
+They already have the basics down and usually have more maturity and motivation than undergraduates.
+A residential graduate program does still have one advantage over online, however.
+Networking is much more effective in person, and networking can be instrumental to finding employment after graduation.